diieggo/platzi-travel/README.md

 - **Theming:** Platzi Travel supports both light and dark themes.
 The theme is automatically selected based on your system preferences.
 You can also manually switch between themes.

+## Credits
-🚀 Code by Diego Huaccha Diestra
+- 🚀 Code by Diego Huaccha Diestra
+- 🎨 Design by Platzi